beezwax/fmrest-ruby/README.md

   [Faraday](https://github.com/lostisland/faraday) connection builder, session management, and other core utilities.

-In addition, the optional `fmrest-cloud` gem adds support for FileMaker Cloud connections.
+In addition, the optional `fmrest-cloud` gem adds support for FileMaker Cloud.
+See the [main document on connecting to FileMaker Cloud](docs/FileMakerCloud.md).

 ## Installation

-Add this to your Gemfile:
+In your Gemfile:

 ```ruby
 gem 'fmrest'